 Increased Construction Costs

 One of the main challenges to the construction of new homes in Canada is the rising cost of building materials.
-According to a report from the first quarter of 2024, the construction costs were still rising but they rose at the slowest rate since 2020.
-In the final quarter of 2023, construction costs in the residential building sector increased by 1.1% and then by 0.8% in the first quarter of 2024.
+According to a report from the first quarter of 2025, the construction costs were still rising but they rose at a slower pace than in previous years.
+In the final quarter of 2024, construction costs in the residential building sector increased by around 0.9% and then by approximately 0.6% in the first quarter of 2025.

-The year-over-year construction costs in the residential sector were by up 5.2% in the first quarter of 2024.
-The costs increased more than in the non-residential sector where the rise was 4.6%.
-The residential construction costs rose the most in Halifax, where they increased by 8.1%.
+The year-over-year construction costs in the residential sector were up by about 4.8% in the first quarter of 2025.
+The costs increased more than in the non-residential sector where the rise was around 4.2%.
+The residential construction costs rose the most in Halifax, where they increased by approximately 7.4%.

 Halifax also experienced the highest quarterly increase together with Calgary.
-In both regions, the quarterly increase in construction costs was 1.8%.
-The smallest increase was in Ottawa, where the residential construction costs increased by 0.1% only.
+In both regions, the quarterly increase in construction costs was around 1.5%.
+The smallest increase was in Ottawa, where the residential construction costs increased by approximately 0.2% only.

-According to Statistics Canada, the cost of building a detached house rose by 1% and the cost of building townhouses by 0.8%.
-Across the different residential construction divisions the cost of masonry and earthworks increased the most, both by 2.3%, in the first quarter.
-There were two divisions where the costs went down: conveying equipment by 0.3% and electrical by 0.1%.
+According to Statistics Canada, the cost of building a detached house rose by around 0.8% and the cost of building townhouses by approximately 0.6%.
+Across the different residential construction divisions the cost of masonry and earthworks increased the most, both by around 2.0%, in the first quarter of 2025.
+There were two divisions where the costs went down: conveying equipment by approximately 0.2% and electrical by around 0.1%.

 Labour Shortages

 Another challenge the construction industry needs to deal with is labour shortages.
-The construction industry is expected to need around 351,800 workers by 2033.
-This number will be needed to fill the vacancies created by approximately 263,400 workers retiring (about 21% of the industry’s current labour force) and by growing demand creating an additional 88,000 vacancies.
-It is estimated that there will be a gap of around 85,500 workers by 2033.
+The construction industry is expected to need around 353,000 workers by 2034.
+This number will be needed to fill the vacancies created by approximately 265,000 workers retiring (about 22% of the industry’s current labour force) and by growing demand creating an additional 88,000–90,000 vacancies.
+It is estimated that there will be a gap of around 85,000–90,000 workers by the mid-2030s.

 One of the ways to address labour shortages within the construction industry is to diversify the workforce.
-There were about 210,800 women working in the industry in 2023 with only 28% of them working on construction sites.
-In total, women accounted for only 5% of the workforce on building sites.
+There were about 215,000 women working in the industry in 2024 with only around 29% of them working on construction sites.
+In total, women accounted for only approximately 6% of the workforce on building sites.

 Another under-represented group in the Canadian construction industry are the Indigenous Peoples.
-In 2021, they represented only 5.1% of the construction labour force in Canada.
-However, this is slightly higher than the 4.1% across the overall labour force.
+In 2022, they represented around 5.2% of the construction labour force in Canada.
+However, this is slightly higher than the approximately 4.3% across the overall labour force.
 Recruiting more women and Indigenous People would help to fill the gap in the labour force.

 Conclusion